FREE COVID-19 TESTING FOR STUDENTS, FAMILIES, & STAFF

 - Fully vaccinated people should be tested on Day 5 following a known exposure to someone with suspected or confirmed COVID-19 and wear a mask in public indoor settings for 10 days or until they receive a negative test result.

 - Most fully vaccinated and up-to-date people with no COVID-like symptoms do not need to quarantine or be restricted from work following an exposure to someone with suspected or confirmed COVID-19, if they follow the testing and masking recommendation above.

 If your student is ill, please have them tested promptly at a CLIA-certified lab.

 There has been a recent increase in the number of students returning to school with a pending COVID-19 test.
 If your child was tested for COVID-19 and you have not received the results, please keep your child home until the negative results are received!

 There has also been an increase in use of rapid home tests for COVID-19 detection and not reporting the results to the schools until well after the infectious period has ended.
 If you are using a home test, these are the required follow up steps:

 - Report the positive results to the District immediately by sending a photo of the positive test to [email protected]

 - Locate a CLIA certified lab and obtain a test.
 All PCR tests are free at any laboratory.
 Rapid antigen tests may have a cost at certain labs.
 A PCR test is strongly recommended.

-- Please keep all children in the household (who are not fully vaccinated) home from school to begin quarantine.
-Review this information to determine if family members qualify as “fully vaccinated.”
+- Please keep all children in the household (who are not up-to-date) home from school to begin quarantine.
+Review this information to determine if family members qualify as “up-to-date.”